Blue Bedlington Terrier

 Historically, it was used as a vermin hunter and by hunters as retrievers.
 In the nineteenth century, Bedlington terriers were accepted into upper-class homes, where they were valued as well-behaved companions.
 They were even inducted into the American Kennel Club in 1967.
 It’s worth noting that the blue Bedlington terrier has a longer and more robust coat than earlier Bedlington terriers.

-Read More: Cairn Terrier Norwich Terrier
+Read More: Old Boston Terrier Pictures

 Bedlington terriers are energetic and active.
 A minimum of an hour of exercise a day will keep this dog healthy and prevent any problems.
 They need to exercise daily but can be a bit clumsy if not given the right amount of exercise.
 So you should plan your walks accordingly.
 If you don’t have time for daily walks, let your dog roam freely in your garden.
 The Bedlington terrier also enjoys agility.
 Whether it is a game or obedience, it will help your dog stay alert and happy.